 The Heretical Poets: the Greatest Heretics?

 Were all the great poets heretics?
-One should (or so I have been told) avoid sweeping generalizations, but if "heresy" means something like
+One should probably avoid sweeping generalizations, but if "heresy" means something like

-"disagreeing with the prevailing orthodoxy" then certainly some of the most interesting writers of what might ironically be called "the
+"disagreeing with the prevailing orthodoxy" then certainly some of the best writers of what might ironically be called "the

 Christian era" were heretics: the Archpoet, Geoffrey Chaucer, Thomas Wyatt, Edmund Spenser, Christopher Marlowe, William Shakespeare, Ben